-CliniSync, the non-profit statewide health information exchange for Ohio, has partnered with all hospitals, practices, behavioural health, long-term and post-acute care facilities, and other health professionals involved in a patient’s care across Ohio.
-Any providers within these facilities will be able to view the record in one place, pertaining to encounter and patient health information at different facilities.
+CliniSync, the non-profit statewide health information exchange for Ohio, has partnered with all hospitals, practices, behavioral health, long-term, and post-acute care facilities, and other health professionals involved in patient care across Ohio.
+Any providers within these facilities will be able to view the record in one place, pertaining to encounters and patient health information at different facilities.

 HL7 Health Information Exchanges In NJ

 The New Jersey Health Information Network (NJHIN) is the only information network that enables the electronic exchange of patient health information among trusted data sources across the entire state of New Jersey.
 All 71 hospitals and numerous Health Information Exchange organizations in New Jersey are connected to the NJHIN.